MarcusArdenstedt/data_modeling_Marcus_Ericsson_DE24/exercises/exercise_2/ex_0.md

 - Example: adding a new customer without chosen product and/or quantity.

 4) Update anomaly
 - Defination: updating modifying are value leads to incositencies with other rows.
-In other words one would have to update same info in sevral pklaces.
+In other words one would have to update same info in sevral places.
 - Example: If we need update name/address of a customer that is present in sevral rows, we would have to manually update it in each row linked to this customer or create  inconsistens data.

 b)